This office cannot:

 On a separate piece of paper, type or print the phrase contained in ORS 205.244 (2) adding who is requesting the rerecording, the reason for rerecording and the book, page and/or fee (instrument) number of the recorded document that is being corrected.
 Affix this new page to the original document.
 Please make sure you have made the correction to the original document.

 The rerecording fee depends on the type of document you are rerecording.
 In general, Deeds are $36.00 for the first page, $5.00 for each additional page to rerecord.
 Mortgages and Deeds of Trust are also $36.00 for the first page, $5.00 for each additional page to rerecord, however some types of documents that refer to Mortgages and Deeds of Trust may be $38.00 for the first page $5.00 for each additional page.
 Other documents like Covenants and Liens are also $38.00 for the first page, $5.00 for each additional page to rerecord.
 Please contact this office for current rerecording fees.
-Remember, the cover sheet/rerecording certificate you are required to attach counts as the new first page of this document.
+Don’t forget to add $5.00 to the recording fee for the Recording Certificate page.

 205.244 Recording of corrected instruments.
 (1) An instrument that has been previously recorded may be rerecorded to make corrections in the original instrument.